Azure/azure-powershell/src/ResourceManager/AzureBatch/Commands.Batch/help/Get-AzBatchJob.md

 Url                         : https://pfuller.westus.batch.azure.com/jobs/JobSchedule27:job-1
 ```

-This command gets the job schedule that has the ID JobSchedule27 by using the Get-AzureBatchJobSchedule cmdlet.
+This command gets the job schedule that has the ID JobSchedule27 by using the Get-AzBatchJobSchedule cmdlet.
 The command passes that job schedule to the current cmdlet by using the pipeline operator.
 The command gets all jobs for that job schedule.